Thumbnail image from Pixabay

 Parkinson’s Disease (PD) is the progressive, neurodegenerative disease that affects about one million Americans today.

-While Parkinson’s has no known cure, experts name exercise as one of the most effective means to delay the progression of the disease.
-According to studies at the Stanford Neuroscience Center, dance is particularly effective in engaging motor skills that affect gait, balance and coordination as well as the cognitive domains that are specifically affected by Parkinson’s.
+While the disease has no known cure, experts name exercise as one of the most effective means to delay the progression of the disease.
+According to studies at the Stanford Neuroscience Center, dance is particularly effective in engaging motor skills that affect gait, balance and coordination as well as the cognitive domains that are specifically affected by PD.

 Honea trained with the Mark Morris Company which developed the therapeutic dance program for people with PD.
 It is now being taught by more than 600 teachers around the world.
 Honea uses both seated and standing routines and by the end of the class, “every muscle is warmed up.”